GoogleFeud/ts-macros/README.md

 # ts-macros

-ts-docs is a custom typescript **transformer** which implements function macros.
+ts-macros is a custom typescript **transformer** which implements function macros.
 This library is heavily inspired by Rust's `macro_rules!` macro.

 ## Basic usage